47ng/prisma-field-encryption/README.md

 /// @encryption:hash(email)?normalize=lowercase&normalize=trim&normalize=trim&normalize=diacritics
 ```

+> Be aware: You should only use the normalize hash feature in combination with a `utf8` input encodnig.
+It would not make sense to normalize a `hex` or `base64` string.

 > Be aware: Using the normalize hash feature in combination with `unique` could cause conflicts.
 Example: Users with the name `François` and `francois` result in the same hash which could result in a database conflict.

 ## Migrations